microbus-io/fabric/docs/structure/dlru.md

 <img src="dlru-1.svg" width="720">

-The capacity of the cache scales linearly with the number of replicas.
+The capacity of the cache scales linearly with the number of replicas of the microservice.

 <img src="dlru-2.svg" width="820">

 The cache is scoped to a single microservice, therefore isolating it from side-effects that can be caused by "noisy neighbor" microservices.
-Isolation also makes it possible to independently scale up to the individual needs of each microservice.
+Isolation also makes it possible to independently scale to the individual needs of each microservice.

 <img src="dlru-3.svg" width="720">